Best AI Palm Reading Apps 2026: Free vs Paid Compared

 Posture C: Cloud Processing With Vague or Undisclosed Retention (Weakest)

 The photo is uploaded and either the retention policy is vague ("as long as necessary"), or the policy reserves the right to use uploaded content for service improvement, training, or advertising without further disclosure.
+Many lower-ranked, unbranded palm reading apps in the App Store and Play Store charts fall here — before installing any of them, check whether their privacy policy says anything specific at all about your photo.

 Live-reader marketplaces occupy a fourth position because your photo (if you share one) goes to the individual reader, not to the platform's ML infrastructure.
 Whether that reader saves it or forwards it is outside the platform's technical control.
 Some marketplaces have policies against readers retaining client data, but enforcement is limited.